 Zappa still doesn’t create container — but rather what we refer to as a ‘fat’ function, one big giant function, that mimics all the functionality of your entire application.

-This isn’t ideal, because now all your function invocations, run a ‘fat-lambda’ that has ‘fat-privileges’, so you lose the modularity (changing just one function and deploying it) and granularity (setting IAM roles and memory sizes at a function level).
+This isn’t ideal, because now all your function invocations, run the same ‘fat-lambda’ that has ‘fat-privileges’, so you lose the modularity (changing just one function and deploying it) and granularity (setting IAM roles and memory sizes at a function level).

 But you know what?
 Zappa has 9.9k stars on Github, not because it “isn’t ideal” — it’s popular because it solves a real problem.